Open Government for Dummies: Why Is an Open Government Important?

 - generating greater trust between the state and other actors in society, based on collaboration and joint work;

 - promote better results at lower cost, taking advantage of collective knowledge and citizen resources;

 - prevent corruption through civil society monitoring of government actions;

 - fostering targeted policies that address real needs, promoting consensual decision-making and smart public budgeting;

 - breaking down barriers to access to the processes of public policy formulation and citizen advocacy;

 - encouraging innovation and new economic activities, generating economic value and job creation, improving the investment environment, and promoting an equal level playing field in public tendering.

 The open government approach to governance requires involvement outwards, for citizens, but also inwards.
-It involves the training of public actors to carry out responsible actions to raise awareness of the benefits of citizen participation and for that information has to be open (data visualization can help citizens to understand it).
+It involves the training of public actors to carry out responsible actions to raise awareness of the benefits of citizen participation, and that information has to be open (data visualization can help citizens understand it).
 Moreover, participatory activities should occur at all levels and throughout public policies' development: from design and implementation to evaluation, transparency in the process is required with clear roles and levels of participation to set the right expectations among citizens.

 Open government is a means and not an end in itself.
 It must provide concrete solutions to real problems without discriminating or leaving anyone behind, neither women nor any group or social minority, whether they have access to the internet or sufficient resources to ensure their participation in public processes.

 We will write about the most relevant areas around Open Government in the following posts.